neuroglia-io/framework/src/Blazor/Neuroglia.Blazor.Dagre/README.md

 ﻿# Neuroglia.Blazor.Dagre
 Neuroglia.Blazor.Dagre is a Blazor wrapper and a **customizable** renderer for [dagrejs/dragre][dagrejs/dragre] and, by extension, [dagrejs/graphlib][dagrejs/graphlib].
 In other words, it allows graph or diagram data visualisation.

-## Preliminary note
-This project is not part of [Synapse][Synapse].
-During the early development phase, it's more convenient to have it in the same solution.
-However, it will be migrated to the [Neuroglia .NET Framework][Neuroglia .NET Framework] when it reaches as satisfying state.

 ## Get Started
 - Add the package reference to your project, ideally using NuGet package manager (not yet available)